 I have taught the following learning for over 40 years when I am facilitating ‘Managing Stress’ workshops.
 Inevitably you will face difficult situations in life.
-We all are subject to ‘problems’ and challenges no matter what age we are.
+We all are subject to problems and challenges no matter what age we are.
 You basically have 3 options to choose from.
 (1) Stay and attempt to change it.
 (2) Stay and live with it (acceptance).
 (3) Leave it.

-One of my favorite role models is Michael J. Fox.
+One of my favourite role models is actor/writer Michael J. Fox.
 He writes, “I have no choice about whether or not I have Parkinson’s.
 I have nothing but choices about how I react to it.
 In those choices, there’s freedom to do a lot of things in areas I wouldn’t have otherwise found myself in.
 Life delivered me a catastrophe but I found a richness of soul.
 Acceptance doesn’t mean resignation.
 It means understanding that something is what it is and there’s got to be a way through it.
 The more I expect, the more unhappy I am going to be.
-The more I accept the more serene I am.
+The more I accept the more serene I am.”

 Jim Clemmer in his book, Growing at the Speed of Change, shares this story.
 A 38-year-old man was at his parents’ home for Sunday dinner.
 He mournfully turned the discussion to his many problems: “I’ve just left my third marriage.
 I can’t hold onto a job.
 I’m in debt up to my ears and will have to declare personal bankruptcy,” he whimpered.
 “Where did you go wrong?”
 I guess he never heard of the common denominator theory!
 Funny how people prefer to stay with problems they understand rather than look for solutions they’re uncomfortable with.
 Rolling Stone journalist P.J.
-Rourke adds: one of the annoying things about believing in free will and individual responsibility is the difficulty of finding someone to blame your problems on.
-And when you do find somebody, it’s remarkable how often their picture turns up on their driver’s license.
+Rourke adds, “One of the annoying things about believing in free will and individual responsibility is the difficulty of finding someone to blame your problems on.
+And when you do find somebody, it’s remarkable how often their picture turns up on their driver’s license.”